sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/11-basic-test-exercise.md

 ```
 "My name is allen academy and my friend name is Arun Kumar."

-find count of 'is' in this word is 2.
+//find count of 'is' in this word is 2.
 ```

 ### Question 4